-See this list of national and regional friends whose media education work is exemplary and aligned with our mission:
+And check out the work of our friends whose media education work is exemplary and aligned with our mission

 Center for Social Media at American University's Center for Social Media focuses on social documentaries for civil society and democracy, and on the public media environment that supports them.